duckduckgo/duckduckhack-docs/duckduckhack/frontend-reference/cheat-sheet-reference.md

         "Tabs"
     ],

-    // Required; section names must match those in section_order in order to appear "sections": {
+    // Section names must match those in section_order in order to appear (Required) "sections": {
-        "Tabs": [
+        "Tabs": [ // Section names should be Title Cased {
-            {
                 "key": "#gt",
                 "val": "move to tab number #"